 One thing that I’m very glad that I’ve done since started working is to always maximize my RRSP and TFSA contribution room every single year.
-Tax sheltered & tax free accounts are efficient ways to reduce your income tax.
-Furthermore, investment in RRSP/401(k) and TFSA/Roth IRA can really take advantage of the power of compound interest.
+Tax-sheltered & tax free accounts are efficient ways to reduce your income tax.
+Best of all, your investments can compound tax-deferred or tax-free for many years.

-Whatever you do, do not “invest” in GIC's or term deposits in your RRSP/401(k) or TFSA/Roth IRA.
-First of all, the interest rates nowadays are terrible.
-Second, you’re essentially losing purchasing power by putting money in GIC's/term deposits because inflation starts eating into the interests earned.
-This of course does not apply if you plan to use the money in the short term.
-But that would defeat the purpose of these registered accounts.
+Whatever you do, do not “invest” in GICs or term deposits in your RRSP or TFSA.
+Why?
+Well, the interest rates nowadays are terrible.
+So terrible you’re essentially losing purchasing power by putting money in GICs/term deposits because inflation rates will diminish your actual purchase power.

 9. Maximize savings rate

 When you’re single and young, it’s a lot easier to save money every month.
-So when you're 23 years old and just started working, aim to maximize your savings rate each month.
-Aiming for 50% savings rate is good but 80% or higher is even better.
-It sure is a lot more challenging to have savings rate in the above 80% range when you have a family and have dependents.
+So when you just enter the corporate world and start earning money full time, aim to maximize your savings rate each month.
+Aiming for a 50% savings rate is good but 80% or higher is even better.
+It sure is a lot more challenging to have a savings rate in the above 80% range when you have a family and have dependents.

 When I started working, I kept an excel sheet to track my income and expenses.
 Although I wasn’t specifically tracking my savings rate, I was trying to keep an eye on my expenses.

-As mentioned, back then all I was doing was to track my income vs. expenses.
+Back then all I was doing was tracking my income vs. expenses.
 I didn’t know anything about maximizing my savings rate.
-I was still living like a poor student, so I was living below my means.
+I was still living like a poor student.
 As you can see, my savings rate was pretty decent without me even trying.

-I definitely wish I could have paid more attention to maximize my savings rate in my 20's.
-This could be done by going out for drinks less often, eating out less, partying less, and also generating more income through side hustles.
+I could probably have paid more attention to maximizing my savings rate in my 20s.
+This could be done by simply partying less and investing my money in index ETFs or dividend stocks.

-Be yourself and be comfortable about the decisions you make in life.
+Be yourself and be comfortable about the decisions you make in your life.
 You’ll make some good decisions, you’ll make some bad decisions.
 That is life.
 Don’t base your important life decisions on what other people might think or say about you.
-This is your life after all.
-Take charge.

 Dear readers, do you have any lessons you’d give to your 23-year-old self?